CatalogueOfLife/coldp/docs/publishing-guide-txtree.md

  - **REF**: A list of reference keys to support the taxonomic opinion, concatenated by a comma.
  - **ENV**: A list of [environments](/docs/README.md#environment) the species occurrs in, concatenated by a comma.
  - **VERN**: A list of vernacular names, concatenated by a comma, each given as languageCode:name.
 Example: ```VERN=de:Traubeneiche,fr:Chêne rouvre,dk:Vintereg```
+ - **CHRONO**: A geochronological time range for the earliest-latest appearance of the taxon.
+The range is delimited by a hyphen, e.g. `Jurassic-Cretaceous`

 Any other keys for accepted names will be treated as generic taxon properties.